simongog/sdsl-lite/benchmark/indexing_locate/README.md

   * [index.config][IDXCONFIG]: Specify data structures'
        ID, sdsl-class and LaTeX-name for the report.
   * [test_case.config][TCCONF]: Specify test cases's
-       ID, path, and LaTeX-name for the report.
+       ID, path, LaTeX-name for the report, and download URL.
   * [sample.config][SCONF]: Specify samplings' ID,
        rate for SA, and rate for ISA.